simgrid/simgrid/docs/source/Tutorial_Algorithms.rst

 we could use their ID (which should be filled in one location only).

 This could be done with the following deployment file.
-It's clearly not shorter than the previous one, but it's still simpler because the information is only written once.
+It's not shorter than the previous one, but it's still simpler because the information is only written once.
 It thus follows the `DRY
 <https://en.wikipedia.org/wiki/Don't_repeat_yourself>`_ `SPOT